 Examine social work practice with diverse family forms across their lifespan.
 Expand upon strategies for interviewing, assessment, and intervention.

 Prerequisite: SOWK 202.

-(BC=3) SOWK 304-3 (3-0-0) 15 weeks Social Work Practice with Groups and Communities Examine theories and models of group work and community organization with contextual applications.
+Social Work Practice with Groups and Communities

+Examine theories and models of group work and community organization with contextual applications.
 Evaluate self as a group member, leader, and community organizer.